Other / mixed grade configuration · Calhoun, GA

 How many students attend Red Bud Elementary School?

 Red Bud Elementary School has 547 students enrolled.
-It is a other school in Calhoun, GA.
+It is a public school in Calhoun, GA.

 What is the student-teacher ratio at Red Bud Elementary School?